John began his artistic journey in 2007 after he moved to St. George, Utah and retired from a successful carrier in engineering, sales and marketing.

 Follow his artistic journey on his website, www.johnmangelsart.com.

-John is a member of the SUAG Board of Directors and a signature member of the Dixie Watercolor Society.
+John is a signature member of the Dixie Watercolor Society.
 He has won numerous awards at various shows in the St. George area.
 John displays his work at the Arrowhead Gallery, the Red Cliff Gallery and Gallery 35, all in St. George.